RonAdi77/WebDevCourse_Project/README.md

 ## Notes

-- **Server Required:** This project requires the Node.js server to be running
+- **No Server Required:** This version works entirely client-side with localStorage
 - Passwords are stored in plain text (NOT secure - for educational purposes only)
 - YouTube API has quota limits - you need your own API key
-- All data is stored on the server in JSON files (with localStorage fallback)
+- All data is stored in browser localStorage (cleared when browser data is cleared)
 - Search results are automatically saved and restored when navigating back
 - URL query strings are synced with search queries for bookmarking/sharing
-- MP3 uploads are stored on the server in the `uploads/` directory
+- **MP3 upload functionality is NOT available in this version** (only in Part B with server)
 - Enhanced UI with smooth animations and modern design

 ## Browser Compatibility